SolidOS/solidos/README.md

 #### GitHub CI

-When you push or PR a change to a repo, usually a git CI is activated and runs every time.
+When you push or PR a change to a repo, a git CI is activated and runs every time.
 An example is the [solid-panes workflow](https://github.com/solidos/solid-panes/blob/main/.github/workflows/ci.yml).
 This CI YML can contain instructions to test and build the repo on different Node versions.
-If upon push or PR, an instruction fails, one should take care to fix it.
+If upon push or PR, an instruction fails, one should take care to fix it and keep the branches green.

 #### Testing & releasing a new SolidOS version

-In SolidOS, you will find a `bash scripts` under [scripts](https://github.com/solidos/solidos/tree/main/scripts) which is related to releasing a new SolidOS version.
-The [release](https://github.com/solidos/solidos/blob/main/scripts/release) script is also used to update dependencies in each repo.
+In SolidOS, you will find a `bash scripts` under [scripts](https://github.com/solidos/solidos/tree/main/scripts) which is related to releasing a new SolidOS stack.
+The [release script](https://github.com/solidos/solidos/blob/main/scripts/release) is also used to update dependencies in each repo.

 Following best practices, we deploy the new version on the [testserver](https://solidcommunity.net:8443/) as mentioned [here](https://github.com/solid/solidcommunity.net/wiki#solidcommunitynet8443-test-server-instance).